School of Engineering

 Silas H. Palmer Professor of Civil Engineering

-BioRichard G. Luthy is the Silas H. Palmer Professor of Civil and Environmental Engineering.
-He is the Director of the NSF Engineering Research Center for Re-inventing the Nation’s Urban Water Infrastructure (ReNUWIt), a four-university consortium that seeks more sustainable solutions to urban water challenges in the arid west.
+Current Research and Scholarly InterestsDick Luthy is the Director of the NSF Engineering Research Center for Re-inventing the Nation’s Urban Water Infrastructure (ReNUWIt) that seeks more sustainable solutions to urban water challenges in the arid west.
+This center is a collaboration among four universities that promotes new strategies for urban water systems, enabled by technological developments and informed by a deeper understanding of institutional frameworks.